Search results for

 While Audioengine HD3 is technically more on the side of computer speakers, you can also use this set as a pair of bookshelf speakers if you want.
 The speakers aren’t as large as some of the other picks on this list, standing at around 30cm (11.8in) tall, so they might not be your preferred choice for a living room setup.
 But if you’re looking to deck out a listening station or actually want speakers that will fit on a bookshelf, these are a great option.

-Not only do they have stereo RCA inputs and outputs for you to connect to, but they also have Bluetooth built-in, so you can play wirelessly off your phone or similar device in a pinch.
+They have stereo RCA inputs and outputs for you to connect to and Bluetooth built-in, so you can play wirelessly off your phone or similar device in a pinch.
 It features the aptX audio codec, resulting in better sound quality, and it also has a built-in DAC capable of upsampling to 24-bit, achieving a higher signal-to-noise ratio and lower noise floor.

 Audioengine HD3